“6 Ways Facebook Uses AI,” CIO, June 8, 2018

 “Data Breached in Translation,” CSO, November 9, 2017

-(New England Region Finalist for the 2018 Azbee Award of Excellence for Web Feature Articles from the American Society of Business Publication Editors)
+(2018 Azbee Silver Award of Excellence for New England Web Feature Articles from the American Society of Business Publication Editors)

 Online language translation software caused a data leak at Statoil.
 Use these best practices to keep your translated information secure.